cgrymala/post-content-shortcodes/readme.txt

 * excerpt_length => 0 - If you would like to limit the length of the content/excerpt shown on the page, specify the maximum number of words that should be shown (a read more link will automatically be appended to any entries that exceed that limit).
 * image_width => 0 - The width, in pixels, to which the featured image should be sized
 * image_height => 0 - The height, in pixels, to which the featured image should be sized
+* show_title => false - Whether or not to show the post title at the top of the content.
+By default, the title is wrapped in `<h2>` tags, but you can use the `post-content-shortcodes-title` filter to modify the title output.

 **Post List**